tkn-tub/ns3-gym/doc/manual/source/test-framework.rst

     -e EXAMPLE, --example=EXAMPLE
                           specify a single example to run (no relative path is needed)
+    -d, --duration        print the duration of each test suite and example -e EXAMPLE, --example=EXAMPLE
+                          specify a single example to run (no relative path is needed)
+    -u, --update-data     If examples use reference data files, get them to re- generate them
+    -f FULLNESS, --fullness=FULLNESS
+                          choose the duration of tests to run: QUICK, EXTENSIVE, or TAKES_FOREVER, where EXTENSIVE includes QUICK and TAKES_FOREVER includes QUICK and EXTENSIVE (only QUICK tests are run by default)
     -g, --grind           run the test suites and examples using valgrind -k, --kinds           print the kinds of tests available -l, --list            print the list of known tests